 Our proven "Directed Discovery" approach commences with discovery to inform downstream decisions revolving around themes that work, and are more correct than clever, to best attack the strategic and tactical pressure points of your case.
 CSI helps tailor your case to meet the needs of the jury so that you can maximize the odds of a favorable outcome.

 Pretrial research in the form of focus groups and other exploratory simulations is essential to illuminate how the litigants, evidence, themes and witnesses are likely to be viewed at the jury level, whether you ever go to trial or not.
 Unlike mock trials, focus groups are exploratory in nature and best utilized to test the unknowns of early case assessments.
 Focus groups can also query juror’s perceptions underlying the legal claims, key case facts, witness testimony, graphics and direction for expert witnesses.
 This pre-trial research, conducted early in litigation or before the filing of a lawsuit, streamlines discovery and arms you with the insight to approach settlement negotiations scientifically, maximizing strategic positioning.

 Refined case strategies are tested in mock trials.
 Mock trials employ an adversarial design involving either live or videotaped witness testimony, similar to the case-in-chief structure of an actual trial.
 Because mock trials allow jurors to deliberate over a jury charge, they are effective at predicting not only liability issues but also the potential range of damage awards.
 This information provides valuable insights not only for trial, but also for mediation and settlement negotiations.
-Rather than cutting corners with online simulations, CSI replicates the trial process, including the physical environment and the presence of a judge and bailiff.
-This meticulous approach, along with our qualifications in psychometrics, results in the highest predictive validity in the industry.
+CSI replicates the trial process, including the physical environment, and this meticulous approach, along with our qualifications in psychometrics, results in the highest predictive validity in the industry.